codedreams/trust/README.md

 Copyright © 2013

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure.# Trust